ismail1432/who-are-you/README.md

 ### Hello dear Padawan :wave:

 #### You're learning `GIT` and want to make your first pull request in a repository other than yours ?
 #### You're at the right place :fire: !
-What about create a pull request with a file that contains some information about and a link to your repository.
+What about create a pull request with a file that contains some information about you and a link to your repository ?

 ## How To Contribute :computer:

-1. Create a [GitHub account](https://github.com/join) and sign in;
+1. Create a [GitHub account](https://github.com/join) and sign in
 2. For this repository (click on the “Fork” button)
 3. After the “forking action” has completed, clone your fork locally (this will create a who-are-you directory):
 `git clone git@github.com:USERNAME/who-are-you.git`